 As state legislatures often serve as a launching pad for men and women who are elected to higher office, they are worth 30% of the Gender Parity Score.
 Fourteen points each are allocated based on the percentages of seats held by women in the state House and Senate.
 For example, if a state’s House is comprised of 25% women, then it would receive 3.5 points.
-A state also earns an additional point each for having a woman as house speaker or senate president (or senate president pro tempore, if the senate president is the lieutenant governor).
+A state also earns an additional half-point each for having a woman as House Speaker, Speaker Pro-Tempore, Senate President, or President Pro-Tempore.

-See how many points your state received in our report, The State of Women's Representation 2014-15, for its state legislature here.
+See how many points your state received in our report, Gender Parity Index 2020.